PattyTheRattyy/CISC327-CMPE327-F25/A1_Favret_1048.md

 ### search_books.py:

-- 2 positive tests
+- 3 positive tests
-- 3 negative tests
+- 2 negative tests
-- tests with valid inputs twice
+- tests search with exact ISBN
+- tests search for book that does not exist
-- test with short ISBN
+- tests search with invalid format
-- test with too long of a title
+- tests search with partial title
-- test without total copies
+- tests search with partial author